TV wall mounting Warsaw — DIY or call a professional?

 Handyman TV Wall Warsaw — Is DIY Worth It?

-You can safely DIY if all of these are true:
+You can do it yourself safely if all of these apply:

 - The wall is solid brick or concrete (not plasterboard).

-- You have a hammer drill, a level, and the correct anchors.
+- You have a hammer drill, a level, and the right anchors.

-- You know where the pipes and cables run (or have a detector).
+- You know where the pipes and cables run (or you have a detector).

 - The TV weighs under 15 kg.